Western Sahara - The last colony in Africa

 The conflict over the Western Sahara has been forgotten.
 Meanwhile the third generation of Sahrauis is growing up.
 They live in refugee camps in the barren desert of Algeria or in the Moroccan-occupied part of the country, where they are exposed to human rights violations.
 The international community, political and economic actors, share responsibility for this untenable situation.

 Western Sahara is located south of Morocco.
-It was forcibly occupied by Morocco some 45 years ago and has since been considered the last unresolved colonial conflict in Africa.
-Its population, the Sahrawis, live in inhospitable conditions in refugee camps in western Algeria or in the occupied territory, where they are exposed to daily human rights violations by the occupying power. terre des hommes switzerland has been supporting projects for young people in the refugee camps for many years.
+It was forcibly occupied by Morocco in 1975 and is considered the last unresolved colonial conflict in Africa.
+Its population, the Sahrawis, live mostly in inhospitable conditions in refugee camps in western Algeria or in the occupied territory, where they are subjected to daily human rights violations by the occupying power.
+A small part of the populationung lives in the liberated area east of the occupied. terre des hommes switzerland has been supporting projects for young people in refugee camps for many years.
 The situation is extremely difficult for the young people.
 Despite a high level of education, the prospects in the camps are very limited.
-The people in camps are one hundred percent dependent on international aid supplies, which are dwindling, and the climatic conditions - up to over 50 degrees in summer - are harsh.
+People in camps are dependent on international aid supplies, which are dwindling, and climatic conditions - up to over 50 degrees in summer - are harsh.
 Morocco's claim to the territory is not recognized by any country in the world.
-Western Sahara has the UN status of a "non-self-governing territory".
+Western Sahara has UN status as a "non-self-governing territory."

 Waiting for over 30 years

 In 1991, the UN negotiated a ceasefire with Morocco and the Sahrawi liberation movement, the Frente Polisario.
-This put an end to 16 years of armed conflict.
+This ended an armed conflict that had lasted 16 years.
 The ceasefire was linked to the holding of a referendum on self-determination.
 The Sahrawis were to be able to decide whether Western Sahara should be part of Morocco or independent.
-The UN deployed the blue-helmet force MINURSO to monitor the referendum.
-Since then, Morocco has blocked the referendum.
+The UN sent the blue-helmet force MINURSO to monitor the referendum.
+The holding of the referendum has since been blocked by Morocco.
+The Sahrawis have relied on the UN's promise and used peaceful means to fight for their right.
+Since 2021, the ceasefire has been broken and Morocco has been attacking with drones in the liberated territory of Western Sahara, without this being discussed in world public opinion.

 Third Generation Sahrawis